What is "no-till"?

 We utilize state of the art hand tools designed by Eliot Coleman and other market gardeners such as the Tilther and the Jang Seeder.
 These tools changed our life as we were, for many years "sprinkling seeds with our fingertips" ...

 Because we seek to preserve the minerals in the soil which are lost with excessive tilling.
-Weeds are also kept to a minimum, which is essential for any farming operation, but especially when it's a small family business working to make ends meet.
+Weeds are also kept to a minimum, which is essential for any farming operation, but especially when it's a small family business working to maximize efficiency.

 For as long as we can remember, healthy food has been a major priority for us.
 We have learned of the wild herbs and edibles of the land, traveled America backpacking and hiking, and ultimately became small-scale farmers trying to keep an anchor in tradition in an ever-progressing modern world as we began creating a family of our own.